Areas of Interest & Expertise

 - Social Justice

 Nitya joined the University in January 2020.
-Before this she worked for five years as faculty at the Centre for Wellness and Justice, Baduku Community College (an initiative of the NGO Samvada, in Bangalore).
-At Samvada she was also the convener of the Kanaja Youth Research Cell.
+Before this, she worked for five years as faculty at the Centre for Wellness and Justice, Baduku Community College (an initiative of Samvada NGO in Bengaluru).
+At Samvada, she was also the convener of the Kanaja Youth Research Cell.

 She has taught courses in the fields of Literary and Cultural Studies, Gender Studies, Research Methodology, and Wellness and Justice.
 Her publications revolve around culture, gender, globalisation, cinema, sexuality, caste, censorship, education and pedagogy.

-She has also been a co-director of the Bangalore Queer Film Festival since 2010.
+She is a co-director of the Bangalore Queer Film Festival since 2010.

 Texts ranging from the years before and after Independence to the India of the 21st century.

-Vasudevan, Nitya and Nithin Manayath.
-(2011).
-Queer Histories of the Internet, unpublished monograph for Histories of the Internet (Researchers at Work) project, Centre for Internet and Society, Bangalore.
+- Vasudevan, N., & Manayath, N. (2011).
+Queer Histories of the Internet.
+Unpublished monograph for Histories of the Internet (Researchers at Work) project, Centre for Internet and Society, Bangalore.

-Vasudevan, Nitya.
-(2008).Recasting the Desire to Desire: Engaging with“Impossible Subjects” in the Domain of Sexuality Politics, Swakanthey (in her own voice).
-Sappho, Calcutta.
+- Vasudevan, N. (2008).Recasting the desire to desire: Engaging with“impossible subjects” in the domain of sexuality politics.
+Swakanthey (in her own voice).